 This is a visualization of what we as Agile Coaches do and what competences we have.
 The purpose of this poster is to create a common understanding of this new role(s) and function for the rest of the organization – but also a way for us as Agile Coaches to use for growing our competences in a strategic way and building cross functional Agile Coaching teams.

-At Dandy People we work as Agile Coaches at our customers and support them in Agile transformations over time.
-I started to create this poster to create a common understanding at our clients, and within the new Agile Coaching group that we build.
-I have already used it (the first version) a couple of times with great success, the confusion of what we do is gone in minutes and we can get started to bring value to people!
-This version of the poster is even better.
-It is a collaboration with the experienced Agile leader Frank Olsen who is Chief Agile Coach at Simcorp, leading their LACE team.
+At Dandy People we work as Agile Coaches at our customers and support them in Agile change journeys over time.
+I started to create this poster to create a common understanding at our clients, as well as within Dandy so that we have a shared view of our core capabilities.
+I have used it many times with great success, the confusion of what we do is gone in minutes and we can get started to bring value to people!
+This poster has now been updated many times with great feedback from you all.
+The development has been in a collaboration with the experienced Agile leader Frank Olsen who is Chief Agile Coach at Simcorp, leading their LACE team.
 Thank you Frank for awesome collaboration!

 The content of the Agile Coaching in a Nutshell poster